Skip to content

 Usually, Google will only show 1 or 2 results from the same domain in the search results for a specific query.
 If you’re in a high authority domain, you might get 3.
 Normally, as your site grows, you’ll have more and more posts.
 Some of these posts are going to be about a similar topic.
 Even when you’ve always categorized it well, your content might be competing with itself.

-Why Keyword Cannibalism Is Bad For SEO
+Why Keyword Cannibalism Is Bad For Website Search Engine Optimization

 And, as a result of this, they’ll all probably both rank lower.
 Fortunately, a quality SEO analysis tool like Yoast SEO will give a red bullet whenever you optimize a post for a focus keyword you’ve used before.
-But, keyword cannibalism can also occur if you optimize posts for focus keywords that are not exactly, but almost the same.
+But keyword cannibalism can also occur if you optimize posts for focus keywords that are not exactly, but almost the same.

 For Google, it is hard to figure out which of the two articles to consider.
 In a lot of cases, solving keyword cannibalization is going to mean deleting and merging content.
 Fixing keyword cannibalization is just one piece of an SEO puzzle.

-How Do You Recognize It?
+How Do You Recognize Keywords Cannibalism Potential In Your Content?

 Related Topic: How to Index New Website Content in SERPs | 5 Key Steps

 The easiest way to see where Google believes you are is to search for [where am i] (without brackets).
 You should see a Google Maps Onebox showing your location on the map.
-Also: If you scroll to the end of the desktop search result page, Google tells you which location it uses.
+Also: If you scroll to the end of the desktop search result page, Google tells you which source location it uses.

-The Key Steps To Solve Keyword Cannibalization
+The Simple Steps To Help Solve And Manage Any Keyword Cannibalization

-If you’re thinking: “That’s a lot of work”.
-Yes, finding and fixing keyword cannibalization requires some serious effort.
 And we don’t write about just keyword research, so this is a process we have to do for quite a few terms, multiple times a year.
-This is a very repeatable content maintenance strategy though:
+This is a very repeatable content maintenance strategy, though: For you to find and fix cannibalization issues, there are a few steps you should take.
+And then, “all” you have to do is go through that process at least once a year for every vital cluster of keywords.

-Consider the following:
+Consider the following basic principles:

-1. Audit your content to know which content you have,
+- Audit your content to know which content you have,

-2. Analyze content performance to see how your content performs,
+- Analyze content performance to see how your content performs,

 The first two steps will help you to decide which articles to keep and which ones to merge or delete.
 In many cases, the acting part will consist of combining and deleting articles, but also improving internal linking on your site.
 You can learn why to use your focus keyword only once in detail.